 The Hall of Honor is located on the grounds of the New Windsor Cantonment.
 The New Windsor Cantonment is the final encampment of the Continental Army in the winter of 1782-1783.

 What was known as the ‘Badge of Military Merit’ during the American Revolutionary War became what we now know as the ‘Purple Heart’.
 General George Washington wanted to recognize and honor merit, so in 1782, he established the Award.

 In 1932, the Purple Heart was created in recognition of General Washington’s ideals and to honor the bicentennial of his birth.

 Today the National Purple Heart continues the tradition placed by General Washington.

 The criteria have changed over time but, at first, the Purple Heart would only be awarded to Army and Army Air Personnel.
 In 1942, the Purple Heart was allowed to then be awarded to Navy, Marine and Coast Guard Personnel.

 Originally the award was given for merit, which typically meant it was for a soldier who was wounded.
 Now the Purple Heart is awarded to that military personnel that has been wounded, killed or died from his injuries.
 In other words, “Being wounded or killed in any action against an enemy of the United States or as a result of an act of any such enemy or opposing armed forces.”

 How many Purple Hearts have been awarded?

 According to the website, approximately 1.8 million Purple Hearts have been awarded.
-Military personal can be awarded only 1 Purple Heart, if they meet the criteria.
+Military personnel can be awarded only 1 Purple Heart if they meet the criteria.
 If that person becomes wounded again, they will be recognized for the injury, but will not receive another award.

 When is National Purple Heart Day?